MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/azure-app-service-sql.md

 | [!INCLUDE [Create database step 6](<./includes/create-sql-database/azure-portal-sqldb-create-06.md>)] | :::image type="content" source="./media/azportal-create-sql-06-240px.png" alt-text="A screenshot showing the form to fill out to create a web app in Azure." lightbox="./media/azportal-create-sql-06.png"::: |
 | [!INCLUDE [Create database step 7](<./includes/create-sql-database/azure-portal-sqldb-create-07.md>)] | :::image type="content" source="./media/azportal-create-sql-07-240px.png" alt-text="A screenshot showing the form to fill out to create a web app in Azure." lightbox="./media/azportal-create-sql-07.png"::: |

 ### [Azure CLI](#tab/azure-cli-database)

 To create an Azure SQL database, we first must create a SQL Server to host it.
-A new Azure SQL Server is created by using the `az sql server create` command.
+A new Azure SQL Server is created by using the `New-AzSqlServer` command.

 Replace the <server-name> placeholder with a unique SQL Database name.
 This name is used as the part of the globally unique SQL Database endpoint, <server-name>.database.windows.net.
 Also, replace <db-username> and <db-username> with a username and password of your choice.